Frequently Asked Questions

 What is Tees Valley Combined Authority (TVCA) doing to improve bus services?

-TVCA have formed an Enhanced Partnership, which enables us to work collaboratively with local bus operators, the five local authorities and other key stakeholders to deliver benefits to passengers using services across Tees Valley.
+Tees Valley have formed an Enhanced Partnership.
+This enables us to work collaboratively with local bus operators, the five local authorities and other key stakeholders to deliver benefits to passengers using services across Tees Valley.

-Most bus services in Tees Valley are provided on a commercial basis, meaning they are not publicly subsidised (a subsidy is support given by a public authority to fill the gap between the costs of running the service and the revenue earned from ticket sales to ensure that it continues to operate).
-However, there are some services funded by TVCA that are in place to ensure connectivity across the network.
-Within our Enhanced Partnership, TVCA and local councils are working collaboratively with all local bus operators, which enables us to influence and improve the local bus network.
+Most bus services in Tees Valley are provided on a commercial basis.
+This means they are not publicly subsidised (a subsidy is support given by a public authority to fill the gap between the costs of running the service and the revenue earned from ticket sales to ensure that it continues to run).
+However, there are some services funded by the Combined Authority that are in place to ensure connectivity across the network.
+Within our Enhanced Partnership, Tees Valley and local councils are working collaboratively with all local bus operators, which enables us to influence and improve the local bus network.

-Working with the bus operators we can invest in improvements that are focused on reducing bus delay and improving reliability which should help buses on these routes run more efficiently, provide a more reliable service to existing bus users, and make the services more attractive to people who do not use the bus.
+Working with bus operators, we can invest in improvements focused on reducing bus delay and improving reliability which should help buses on these routes run more efficiently and make services more attractive to people who do not currently use the bus.

 What is Tees Valley Combined Authority (TVCA) doing to reduce bus fares?

-As most bus services are provided on a commercial basis this leaves the combined authority (TVCA) and local councils with limited influence over bus fares.
+As most bus services are provided on a commercial basis this leaves the Combined Authority (Tees Valley) and local councils with limited influence over bus fares.
 However, the improvements are focused on reducing bus delay and improving reliability which should help buses on these routes run more efficiently and keep costs down.

-The funding provided by central government is capital funding which can only be spent on infrastructure investment.
-It is not possible to redirect the funding for day-to-day revenue spending to subsidise bus fares.
+The funding provided by central government is capital funding.
+This means it can only be spent on infrastructure investment.
+It is not possible to redirect the funding for day-to-day revenue spending to subsidise or reduce bus fares.

 As part of our Bus Service Improvement Plan (BSIP) we are looking at targeted fares offers.